ashlibaldwin/ATApp/README.md

 # ATApp
-Ashli and Kyle's awesome Appalachian Trail App!
+Kat and Mac's awesome Appalachian Trail App!

 Ideas for the app:
 Mileage Calculator